Brazilian soccer legend Pelé, winner of record 3 World Cups and standard-bearer for 'the beautiful game,' has died at 82

 On the field, Pelé's energy, vision and imagination drove a gifted Brazilian national team with a fast, fluid style of play that exemplified "O Jogo Bonito" -- Portuguese for "The Beautiful Game."
 His 1977 autobiography, "My Life and the Beautiful Game," made the phrase part of soccer's lexicon.

-In 1975, he joined the New York Cosmos of the North American Soccer League.
+In 1975, he joined the New York Cosmos of the North American Soccer League, debuting against the Dallas Tornado.
 Although 34 and past his prime, Pelé gave soccer a higher profile in North America.
 He led the Cosmos to the 1977 league title and scored 64 goals in three seasons.

 Pelé ended his career on Oct.
 1, 1977, in an exhibition between the Cosmos and Santos before a crowd in New Jersey of some 77,000.
 He played half the game with each club.
 Among the dignitaries on hand was perhaps the only other athlete whose renown spanned the globe — Muhammad Ali.